eosnetworkfoundation/grant-framework/applications/DaoSwap.md

 > Please provide the following:

-- **Name:** Vault, a decentralized single-token staking protocol
+- **Name:** DaoSwap
-- **Brief Description:** The Vault protocol is the first single-token lossless yield protocol launched by Defibox.
-Users can earn corresponding token income by depositing tokens.
-The assets can be flexibly deposited and withdrawn with open and transparent on chain data.
-Vault income mainly comes from Defibox protocol income, Yield+ rewards, BP income, REX income, etc. At the same time, in order to improve the utility, the protocol will issue a standard EOS token called sToken, which represents a deposit certificate. sToken can be used in multiple DeFi protocols to obtain more benefits.
+- **Brief Description:** DaoSwap is a decentralized project platform that provides EOS users and project teams with various services, such as trading, mining, wealth management, account registration, CPU purchase, memory purchase, resource free transfer, red envelope sending, anonymous banking, NFT trading, and other functions; Among them, anonymous banks and pomelo red envelopes are their innovative projects.
+For example, sending red envelopes is an important social behavior of Chinese people, which can effectively improve user activity. pomelo red envelopes are the first red envelope DAPP on pomelo, making efforts to explore the application of EOS and expanding the scope of EOS's smart contracts and NFT applications.
+It draws on the idea of WeChat red envelopes and implements its functions on the blockchain.
+Due to the smooth trading status of EOS, the effect of grabbing red envelopes on blockchain is comparable to grabbing red envelopes on WeChat.
+Our red envelope grabbing technology has a wide range of usability.
+In the future, when the technology matures, it will be open source to the community, allowing all DAPPs with red envelope grabbing needs to use this technology for customized red envelope grabbing services.
+For anonymous banks, we develop anonymous smart contracts to achieve this goal by adding an additional layer of anonymity and privacy, making user transactions untraceable and protecting user privacy.
+Our privacy transfer technology has wide availability and will be open source to the community when the technology matures in the future, allowing all DAPPs with privacy transfer needs to use this technology for customized privacy service upgrades.
-- **Relationship to EOSIO:** a public use that provides a variety of staking strategies to EOS users and project teams for more yields.
-Code will be open source for contribution to EOSIO repository.
+- **Relationship to EOSIO:** A public facility that provides more services for EOS users and project teams, provides multiple interactions to generate more revenue, and provides open source, which will contribute to the EOSIO code repository.
-- **Reason for Interest:** It provides a variety of staking strategies to EOS users and project teams for more yields.
-It will brings TVL and income to Defibox team while giving benefits to participants.
-Ecosystem Boost: attract inactive EOS tokens which will prosper ecosystem
+- **Reason for Interest:** It provides more services for EOS users and project teams to generate more revenue.
+It will bring lock-in volume and revenue to the MIXDAO team, while benefiting participants.
+Ecosystem improvement: attract inactive EOS tokens, which will prosper the ecosystem.

 ### Ecosystem Fit